hbctraining/Intro-to-R/lessons/07_intro_tidyverse.md

 inner_join(blood, behavior, ID = ID)
 ```

-Alternatively, if we wanted to return all blood IDs, but merge the behavior IDs that are present, we could use the `left_join()` function:
+Alternatively, if we wanted to return all blood IDs, but include only the behavior IDs that match, we could use the `left_join()` function:

 ```r
 # Left join